CharlesB163/healthcare-data-analysis-python/README.md

 ## How to Run the Project
 1. Open the `.pbix` file in Power BI Desktop to view the dashboard interactively.
 2. Ensure that the included CSV files (`patients_clean.csv`, `providers_clean.csv`, `claims_clean.csv`) are in the same folder as the `.pbix` file.
-3. Optionally, Python scripts (`data_cleaning.py`) can be run to generate or update the CSV files from raw simulated data.
+3. Optionally, Python scripts (`DataScript.ipynb`) can be run to generate or update the CSV files from raw simulated data.